Wictor Wilen

 The sixth edition of the DIWUG SharePoint Magazine is out

 The best free SharePoint magazine published online, the DIWUG SharePoint e-Magazine, did yesterday release their sixth edition.
 As usual this is a great edition with a mix of articles for every aspects of the SharePoint universe.
 The articles are written by SharePoint community members and the magazine is compiled and managed by Mirjam van Olst and Marianne van Wanrooij.
 This edition contains articles ranging from hard core Service Application federation, to SharePoint Online and Azure development to articles on how to engage your users and project teams in SharePoint.
+As usual - something you just must read!

 Windows Azure